apxxrv/stiled-frontend/replit.md

 ## Overview

-This is a full-stack web application built with a React frontend and Express.js backend.
-The application uses a modern tech stack with TypeScript, Tailwind CSS with shadcn/ui components, Drizzle ORM for database operations, and PostgreSQL for data persistence.
+STILED is a full-stack styling platform that connects users with professional stylists.
+Built with React frontend and Express.js backend, it features stylist discovery, social feeds, and booking capabilities.
+The application uses TypeScript, Tailwind CSS with shadcn/ui components, Drizzle ORM for database operations, and in-memory storage for data persistence.
 The project is structured as a monorepo with shared code between client and server.

 ## System Architecture